Tutorial: Creating and Joining a Network

 # Run the node

-If done correctly, you should be able to see the second node's logs, and it should be able to read the network logs.
+If done correctly, you should be able to see the second node's logs, where it will have completed block synchronization with the first node.
+The first node's logs should also show that it has a new peer.

 Upgrading The Second Node To A Validator

-To upgrade the second node to a validator, we will use the kwil-admin
+To upgrade the second node to a validator, we will use the kwild validators

 - Request to join the network as a validator, from the second node